metagov/open-web-challenge/index.md

 Post your submission to the [Governance Category](https://gov.near.org/c/gov/6/l/latest) of the NEAR Forum with tag "metagov".
 Please use [this template](https://gov.near.org/t/proposal-example-project-proposal/1578) to structure your post.

-Add a new payout proposal for 0 NEAR to the [Metagov SputnikDAO](https://www.sputnik.fund/dao/metagov.sputnikdao.near/details).
+Add a new payout proposal for 0 NEAR to the [Metagov SputnikDAO](https://www.sputnik.fund/dao/metagov.sputnikdao.near/proposals).
 The payout target should be your team's DAO.
 Include a link to your forum post.
 Judges will use the link provided to make a voting decision on your submission.
+The proposal should be for zero NEAR because the payout amount will vary depending on what you win.

 Please only use only one forum thread per submission.
 Posts to the forum can be edited or replied to if you need to add content to a submission.